mlopes/marco-lopes.com/articles/_posts/2019/2019-03-17-What-is-FP-Part2.md

-In Haskell, this is addressed explicitly, and by default you can only perform these actions inside of something called an effect system (Scala also has a few effect systems available via 3rd party libraries namelly cats.effect.IO and ZIO).
+In Haskell, this is addressed explicitly, and by default you can only perform these actions inside of something called an effect system (Scala also has a few effect systems available via 3rd party libraries namely cats.effect.IO and ZIO).
 Effect systems are part of what makes functional programming so powerful.

-However, effect systems are outside of the scope of this chapter, and will be addressed in a later installement.
+However, effect systems are outside of the scope of this chapter, and will be addressed in a later installment.

 # Wrap Up